cchauve/YERSINIA_PLASMIDS/README.md

 # Plasmids in *Yersinia pestis*

 ## Overview
 Case study of labelled assembly graphs for *Yersinia pestis*.
 It looks like most *Y. pestis* isolates have the same three plasmids (pCD1, pMT1 and pPCP1), so there might not be much to learn aside of the ability to label the graphs well.
+One potential issue of interest is the case of multimerization of plasmids.

 ## Data